Adia-wty/Survival-On-Society-SOS-/README.md

 ## What I've learned from this project?
 * Scikit-learn

-* Building iOS application usin Swift
+* Building iOS application using Swift

 * Thinking backwards: